Accounting and Information Systems

 3 Credits (3)

 This course covers concepts in enterprise resource planning (ERP).
-Topics include how ERP integrates business processes across functional areas--such as the procurement process and the sales order process--and how businesses use ERP information systems in day-to-day operations as well as for performance monitoring.
-SAP R/3 software will be used in several hands-on examples of ERP software as a real-world example of an ERP system.
+Topics include how ERP integrates business processes across functional areas—such as the procurement process and the sales order process—and how businesses use ERP information systems in day-to-day operations as well as for performance monitoring..
+SAP software will be utilized in multiple hand-on examples of ERP software, serving as a real-world illustration of an ERP system.

 BCIS 490.
 Selected Topics